julioespin/julioespin.github.io/Python_Engineering_Project.md

 <img src="images/Python_Engineering_Project_correlation.png"/>
 <img src="images/Python_Engineering_Project_correlation_results.png"/>

 Again I notice that the correlation between each variable is very low.
-Correlations range from -1 to 1 and a number that is close to either end means that theres is a correlation.
+Correlations range from -1 to 1 and a number that is close to either end means that theres is a strong correlation.

-This is odd to see because we should expect to see the % Iron Concentrate to have a negative correlation with % Silica Concentrate.
+This is odd to see because we should expect to see the % Iron Concentrate to have a strong negative correlation with % Silica Concentrate.
 As iron is separated and purified from the other elements, the % Silica Concentrate measured from the iron sample should decrease.
-Although the correlation matrix shows a negative value, indicating a negative correlation, the correlation coefficient is not significant to show that there is correlation between the variables.
+Although the correlation matrix shows a negative value, indicating a negative correlation, the correlation coefficient is not significant to show that there is a strong correlation between the variables.

 The last thing was to create a line plot for each of the important variables using a for loop to see how the variables change throughout the day.
 The for loop allows me to repeat a set of intstructions until the set is complete